rileywheadon/poll-app/ROADMAP.md

 # Roadmap

+- [ ] Refactor duplicated code as macros with paramters (tier list, buttons with a common colour/hover scheme, etc.)
 - [ ] Implement captcha on form submit
 - [ ] Load up to 20 polls at a time before having to click "load more"
 - [ ] Add image upload support for creating tier lists as well as displaying then in feed/results (can put images on graph no problem).